-A. Responsibility for this Standard
+A. Responsibility for MSC CoC Standard

-Responsibility for this Standard is held by the Marine Stewardship Council.
+Responsibility for this standard is held by the Marine Stewardship Council.
 Readers should verify that they are using the latest copy of this (and other related documents).
 The definitive version of the standard is maintained on the MSC's website at www.msc.org.